 There are rare reports of quality control issues.

 The non-traditional, 12-panel design adds more aerodynamics to the ball, making it easier to use techniques such as curves and knuckleballs.
 The bladder of the ball ensures that it will remain filled up for longer.

 Not ideal for street or rough terrain.

 This brand has a reputation for making sports gear with excellent quality.
-Ball sports a classic soccer ball design.
+The ball sports a classic soccer ball design.
 Soft, reasonably durable synthetic leather.

-Machine-stitching and nylon material used ensures longevity of the ball.
+Machine-stitching and nylon material to ensure the longevity of the ball.
 The unique multi-panel design improves spinning and gives the ball better curve.
-Butyl bladder maintains air pressure of the ball.
+Butyl bladder maintains the air pressure of the ball.
 Great for any terrain.

 Some buyers reported warped balls.

 It has a retro-inspired look, and Aerosculpt technology promotes airflow for increased flight stability.
 The 3D printed ink makes it easier to strike the ball on target, and All-Conditions Control technology makes it suitable for wet and dry conditions.